Leah Krull, MD, joined the Carson Valley Medical Center team in August of 2018.

 Your primary care provider may be able to provide a referral to see Dr. Krull.

 “I’ve never worked at a small local hospital,” said Dr. Krull, who completed her medical training at the University of South Florida and in New York City.
-“When I interviewed here (with CVMC), I loved the staff, and the small community was just very appealing to work in.
+“When I interviewed here (with CVH), I loved the staff, and the small community was just very appealing to work in.
 And the need for rheumatology in this area is great.”

 A rheumatologist is a physician trained in internal medicine who further specializes in musculoskeletal diseases and systems.
 They can treat and manage autoimmune conditions, conditions that affect muscles, bones and joints.
 Common diseases treated by a rheumatologist include lupus, rheumatoid arthritis, scleroderma, gout, osteoarthritis and osteoporosis.